-The GetOption abstract operation extracts the value of the property named property from the provided options 1 object, converts it to the required type , checks whether it is one of a List of allowed values , and fills in a fallback value if necessary.
+The GetOption abstract operation extracts a the value of the property named property from the provided options object, converts it to the required type, checks whether it is one of a List of allowed values, and fills in a fallback value if necessary.

 - 1. Let value be the result of calling the [[Get]] internal method of options with argument property. - 2.
-If value is not undefined, then - a.
-Assert: type is "boolean" or "string". - b.
-If type is "boolean", then let value be ToBoolean(value). - c.
-If type is "string", then let value be ToString(value). - d.
+If value is neither undefined nor null then - a.
+If type is "boolean" then let value be ToBoolean(value). - b.
+If type is "string" then let value be ToString(value). - c.
+If type is "number" then let value be ToNumber(value). - d.
 If values is not undefined, then - i.
 If values does not contain an element equal to value, then throw a RangeError exception. - e.
-Return value.

-3. Else return fallback.
+Return value. - 3.
+Else return fallback.